rdp4wq/ISA/README.md

 ##User Stories and User Tests
 User Story | Unit Test
 ---|---
+As a user, I want to be able to see a single user so that I can get more information on a specific user | test_user_id As a user, I want to be able to see a list of users so that I can see the different users on the website | test_users As a user, I want to be able to see a user's location so that I can see if their location is close to mine | test_user_state, test_user_city
-As a baby, I want to be able to see a single daddy | test_daddy, test_no_daddy As a baby, I want to be able to see a list of daddies | test_daddies_list As a baby, I want to be able to see a daddy's income | test_daddies_income As a baby, I want to be able to see a daddy's location | test_daddies_state, test_daddies_city As a daddy, I want to be able to see a list of babies | test_babies As a daddy, I want to be able to see a baby's first name | test_babies_name
+As a user, I want to be able to see a user's date of birth so that I can decide if they are within my desired age range | test_user_dob
+As a user, I should not be able to see a baby's income because babies do not need an income field | test_baby_no_income As a user, I want to be able to see a date so that I can get more information on a specific date | test_date_id As a user, I want to be able to see a date's description so that I can learn more about a specific date | test_date_desc As a user, I should not able to see a non-existent user because non-existent users do not exist | test_no_user As a user, I should not able to see a non-existent date because non-existent dates do not exist | test_no_date